Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/08/murderooms-a-new-crime-puzzle/index.md

 The idea is nice, the execution just sucks.
 In practice it means tweaking and re-uploading this big ass PDF file many times and checking if their system approves or not.
 Amazon's book services are _sloooow_.
 Sometimes they freeze entirely and you just have to wait and hope it's done by now.
 Bleh.

 In my case, the issue turned out to be _page numbers_.
 They were, as usual, at the bottom of the page, out of the way of the puzzle (to not attract attention).
 But, well, Amazon decided they were _too_ close to the bottom, so I had to update my Master Page and put all numbers in a weird spot that I personally don't like.

+THEN Amazon rejected my book (for the first time ever, none of my other books were ever delayed) for one silly reason: the text on the spine (the side of the physical book) was too close to the edges.
+The margins they wanted, however, were ... impossible.
+In fact, I calculated that _any_ book with less than ~250 pages would have a spine that's smaller than the margin wanted, so erm that must be a mistake right?
+And if it's not, why don't they just tell me "your spine can't have text below X pages"?

+So I tried a second version of the wraparound cover with much smaller text and bigger margins/whitespace on the spine.
+Rejected again for the same reason.
+So I submitted a third version that, indeed, has _no_ text on the spine, which is stupid.
+(I used color + an icon to hopefully still let you recognize the book from the side, but that's not great.)
+Every time, Amazon takes 3+ days to "review" an incredibly minor change to a book cover, which in my opinion is not needed at all.
+I've designed loads of book covers; I know the amount of space I added to the text on the spine was enough to never run into legibility/printing/cutoff issues.

 But alright, I fixed all that and made sure to remember the lay-out restrictions for future puzzle books.